formkit/docs-content/inputs/transfer-list.md

 ---
 title: Transfer List Input
-description: A Pro input that allows users to search and select from a customizable options list.
-Supports single and multi-value selections.
+description: The transfer list input allows users to transfer values between two lists.
+It is useful for situations where you need to select multiple values from a large list of options.
 ---

 <InputPageHero title="Transfer List"></InputPageHero>